 Chapel Hill’s beloved fair trade marketplace helps the community find great gifts that make a difference.
 Stocking-stuffers, unique accessories, children’s items, global home and Christmas décor…there is something for everyone!
 It is a joy to host this event.
-All the festive shopping will be in person on the weekend before Thanksgiving in the Gathering Place.
+All the festive shopping will be in person the first weekend in December.
 Beautiful global handicrafts make meaningful gifts, bring dignified work, and fight human trafficking and poverty.
 If you’d like to help in any way, sign up here.

 Festival of Hope is also about telling the stories of craftspeople and farmers around the globe who deserve to earn enough to feed their families.
 And about the survivors of trauma, even in our own country, who bear the image of God and are healing through dignified work.
 Many of the items for sale are even signed by their maker, which makes a really meaningful gift.

 Our spending makes just as much of an impact for justice as our giving.
 How we shop matters.
 This is especially true on some of the food items we consume most, like coffee and chocolate, with competitive markets that can exploit laborers.
 So you can definitely pick up those treats at Festival of Hope, but make fair trade or direct trade a grocery habit, too!